 - Roll the dough out between 2 sheets of parchment paper, cut into shapes (test several thicknesses to get that perfect detail, if the top of the cookie is touching the top of the cookie cutter than it is too thick.
 You want the detail to JUST cut nicely all around.)
 Then bake for 9 to 12 minutes or until the top edges are just turning golden.

 - Keep your dough chilled, the cooler the dough when it hits the oven the faster the detail sets in and bakes.
 We chill our cookies after we cut them for 30-45 minutes covered in the fridge

 - Use plenty of flour!
-It may look messy going into the oven, but it will be beautiful coming out of the oven.
+It may look messy going into the oven, but it will be beautiful coming out.

-- Mix the cookies as little as possible, more air in the dough means more gas to expand and rise our cookies.
-This includes trying to use scraps in ne batches.
+- Mix the cookies as little as possible, more air in the dough means more gas to expand and fluff the cookies.
+This includes trying to use scraps in new batches (it counts as mixing.)

-- HAVE FUN, baking is science and experimentation.
-Don't let a bad back take away from the enjoyment of baking!
+- HAVE FUN, baking is 1 part science and 1 part experimentation.
+Don't let a bad batch take away from the enjoyment of baking!
 Remember, you can always eat your mistakes!

 This was so helpful!
 Thank you very much for the amazing cutters and useful guide!